People leaving care will no longer have to pay council tax in Caerphilly

 Torfaen County Borough Council became the first in Wales to freeze council tax payments for care leavers aged between 16 and 21 – and up to 25 in certain cases – last October.

-And on Wednesday, Caerphilly cabinet members adopted their own policy, with Cllr Barbara James describing the issue as something “close to her heart”.
+And on Wednesday, Caerphilly cabinet members adopted their own policy, with Cllr Barbara Jones describing the issue as something “close to her heart”.

 Council leader Cllr David Poole added: “Leaving care must be a traumatic time for young people and especially getting into a world where they have little knowledge of money matters.”